mahendruShivam29/airbnb/HOW_TO_START.md

 ## 🛑 How to Stop

-Close all service windows (or Ctrl+C in each), then:
+Close all service windows (or Ctrl+c in each), then:
 ```bash
 docker-compose -f docker-compose.infrastructure.yml down
 ```